 4.20 Passengers are not allowed to drive or assist in driving the machine in any capacity.
 If a pit official observes a passenger driving or assisting in driving a machine the run will be disqualified.

 5. Safety Rules and Regulations

-5.3 Goggles, safety glasses, and fire retardant suits are recommended for all drivers.
+5.3 Goggles, safety glasses, and fire retardant suits are recommended for all drivers and passengers.

 5.4 You (the driver) must be present for the drivers meeting, and number draws.